hspedro/ckad-preparation/README.md

 ## ConfigMap

 A ConfigMap is an API object used to store non-confidential data in key-value pairs.
-Pods can consume ConfigMaps as environment variables, command-line arguments, or as configuration files in a volume.
+Pods can consume ConfigMaps as environment variables, command-line arguments, or configuration files in a volume.

-A ConfigMap allows you to decouple environment-specific configuration from your container images, so that your applications are easily portable.
+A ConfigMap allows you to decouple environment-specific configuration from your container images so that your applications are easily portable.

 Official Doc: https://kubernetes.io/docs/concepts/configuration/configmap/